- Home

 - One or more graduate courses and/or practica in CFP

-- 25 hours of didactic CFP (CEs) training post-graduation
+- 25 hours of didactic CFP (CE) training post-graduation

-- 25 hours or more of supervision by a Board Certified CFP
+- 25 or more hours of supervision by a board-certified CFP specialist

-- 25 hours or more of supervision by an experienced couple and family clinician (with details provided to Board)
+- 25 or more hours of supervision by an experienced couple and family clinician (details provided to the Board)

 - Teaching CFP courses at the undergraduate, graduate, or postdoctoral levels

-- Research and publication of CFP theory and application
+- Research and publication related to CFP theory and application

 - 40 or more hours of supervision of CFP graduate and postdoctoral students